Dry Eye Treatment

 Typical symptoms include:

-• Redness or eyes that appear irritated and bloodshot
+- Redness or eyes that appear irritated and bloodshot

-• Increased sensitivity to bright lights or sunlight
+- Increased sensitivity to bright lights or sunlight

-• Excessive tearing, or eyes that always appear watery
+- Excessive tearing, or eyes that always appear watery

 What causes dry eye?

-• Disease of the meibomian glands
+- Disease or disfunctioning of the meibomian (oil) glands in your lids

-• Defects that affect the eyelid or shape of the eye
+- Changes in the eyelid or shape of the eye

-• Deficiency of aqueous fluids
+- Deficiency and excessive evaporation of aqueous fluids

 Because the underlying causes vary, treatment methods after diagnosis will also vary according to the patient.
-It is also not uncommon for there to be more than one cause for dry eye.
+It is also not uncommon for there to be more than one cause for dry eye!

 How is dry eye diagnosed and treated?